cscott/prfun/README.md

 This package supplies them.
-It optionally loads a `Promise` implementation from [core-js], if there is not already a `Promise` implemention present.
+It optionally loads a `Promise` implementation from [core-js], if there is not already a `Promise` implementation present.
 The `prfun` package also requires an implementation of `Object.setPrototypeOf`; it will attempt to load this from [core-js] if not already present.
 Implementations loaded from [core-js] do not pollute the global namespace.